StevenMayher/432-2022/classes/class03/tv.md

 # TV series recommended by students in 432 (Spring 2022)

-- The four titles listed in **bold** were mentioned by two students each.
+- The titles listed in **bold** were mentioned by two students each.
 - I've indicated the current (US) streaming situation, and an indication of how much I've seen of each series.
-- n = 37 student responses so far...
+- n = 39 student responses so far...

 Show | Streaming | Dr Love?
 :----------: | :--------: | :-----: